 - Changes in bowel habits, such as diarrhea or constipation, or changes in stool consistency or constriction

 - Swallowing Difficulties

 - Yellowness (yellowing of the eyes and skin)

 - Loss of appetite

-There are additional cancer screening methods besides colonoscopy.
-Consult your doctor about your options and whether or not you should begin with screening.
+Aside from colonoscopy, there are other cancer screening procedures.
+Consult your doctor about your options, including whether you should start with screening.